iomesh/docs/docs/volume-operations/create-storageclass.md

 ---
 id: create-storageclass
-title: Creating StorageClass
+title: Create StorageClass
-sidebar_label: Creating StorageClass
+sidebar_label: Create StorageClass
 ---

 IOMesh provides a default StorageClass `iomesh-csi-driver` that provides PVs for pods through dynamic volume provisioning.
 Its parameters adopt the default values in the table below and cannot be modified.
 If you want a StorageClass with custom parameters, refer to the following.